Generic name: fluorometholone ophthalmic [ FLURE-oh-METH-oh-lone-off-THAL-mik ]

 Shake the eye drops well just before each use.

-Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
-Hold the dropper above the eye with the tip down.
-Look up and away from the dropper and squeeze out a drop.
+To use the eye drops: Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
+Hold the dropper above the eye and squeeze a drop into this pocket.
+Close your eyes for 1 or 2 minutes.

 Use only the number of drops your doctor has prescribed.
-If you use more than one drop, wait about 5 minutes between drops.

 Do not touch the tip of the eye dropper or ointment tube or place it directly on your eye.
-A contaminated applicator tip can infect your eye, which could lead to serious vision problems.
+A contaminated tube tip can infect your eye, which could lead to serious vision problems.

-Call your doctor if your symptoms do not improve after 2 days of treatment with fluorometholone ophthalmic.
+Call your doctor if your symptoms do not improve after 2 days of treatment.

 Store at room temperature away from moisture and heat.
 Do not freeze.
-Keep the tube or bottle tightly closed when not in use.
+Keep the bottle or tube tightly closed when not in use.

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?